Gelassen/android-network-framework/readme.md

 Disclaimer: this code isn't my product.
-It was mutual effort of few bright eningeers I worked with.
-It was designed and used from project to project and consider this as a library.
+It was mutual effort of few bright engineers I worked with.
+It was designed and used from project to project and considered this as a library.